Mesothelioma Legal Options and Compensation

 A mesothelioma diagnosis creates immediate financial pressures, medical bills, lost income, and uncertainty about the future.
 Multiple legal pathways exist to pursue compensation from the companies responsible for asbestos exposure.

-Most mesothelioma patients qualify for more than one form of compensation, and pursuing these options does not affect your medical care or treatment decisions.
+Most people with mesothelioma qualify for more than one form of compensation, and pursuing these options does not affect your medical care or treatment decisions.

 Types of Compensation Available